micmejia/bible-dump/AMPC/John/John 2.md

-Then the Jews retorted, What sign can [^d]You show us, seeing You do these things?
+Then the Jews retorted, What sign can You show us, seeing You do these things?
 [What sign, miracle, token, indication can You give us as evidence that You have authority and are commissioned to act in this way?]